-For other loans you can compare banks, their interest rates, fees and charges and see if it is worth switching.
+For other loans, you can compare banks, their interest rates, fees and charges to see if it is worth switching.
 If another bank is offering a better deal you can always try and negotiate with your current bank to match it.

 Now, do not actually apply for anything until you find the right one.
 Each application goes on your credit report which impacts your credit score.
 The lower your credit score, the higher your interest rates and the harder it is to get a loan or credit card.